ICP-HUBS-DevRels-Syndicate/governance/.github/ISSUE_TEMPLATE/startup-support-request.md

 _e.g., https://nextgenweb3.io_

-### Startup Description: Provide a brief description of what the startup does.

-_e.g., A Web3 startup building decentralized identity solutions..._
+### Startup Timezone: In which timezone is the startup located?
+(This helps us schedule calls and support sessions.)

+_e.g., UTC+0 (GMT - Greenwich Mean Time)_

 ### Startup Hub: Which hub is supporting or working with this startup?

 _e.g., ICP Hub Brasil_

-### Type of DevRel Support Needed: What type of support does the startup require?
+### Type: What type of support does the startup require?

-- [x] Technical Mentorship
+- [x] Technical : Debugging
-- [ ] Architecture Guidance
+- [ ] Technical : Architecture & Integrations
+- [ ] Technical : Advance Topics / Training
+- [ ] Business : Product Market-Fit & Partnerships
-- [ ] Integration Support
+- [ ] Business : SNS & Fundraising
-- [ ] Developer Resources & Documentation
+- [ ] Business : Marketing & IC KOLs
 - [ ] Other (Specify in Description)

 ### Additional Details: Provide more details on the kind of support required, expected responsibilities, and any other relevant information.

 _e.g., We need a DevRel to guide the startup on integrating their solution with ICP smart contracts..._

-### Contact Person: Who should we reach out to for coordination?

-_e.g., Jane Doe (Email: jane.doe@example.com, Discord: jane_doe)_

-### Timezone: In which timezone is the startup located?
-(This helps us schedule calls and support sessions.)

-_e.g., UTC+0 (GMT - Greenwich Mean Time)_